 The Dossier Submitter considers the latest estimate by Plastics Europe (2017) as the most reasonable starting point.
-This estimate indicates that 60 million tonnes of plastics were produced in the EU28 plus Norway and Switzerland (referred to as 'EU28+' hereafter) in 2016.
-In the same year, roughly 27 million tonnes of plastic waste were collected through official schemes in the EU28+ for recycling, incineration or landfill (Plastics Europe, 2017: 30).
-Taking the assumption from a recent study on global plastics production (Geyer et al., 2017a) that for each 4 million tonnes of plastics entering the use phase, 3 million tonnes of plastic waste that corresponds to the 2016 production is 45 million tonnes (of which 27 million tonnes were collected).
+This estimate indicates that 60 million tonnes of plastics were produced in the EU28 plus Norway and Switzerland (referred to as 'EU28+' hereafter) in 2016.42 In the same year, roughly 27 million tonnes of plastic waste were collected through official schemes in the EU28+ for recycling, incineration or landfill (Plastics Europe, 2017:30).
+Taking the assumption from a recent study on global plastics production (Geyer et al., 2017a) that for each 4 million tonnes of plastics entering the use phase, 3 million tonnes of plastics exit the use phase, one can estimate that the total amount of plastic waste that corresponds to the 2016 production is 45 million tonnes (of which 27 million tonnes were collected).
 This then suggests that in 2016 about 18 million tonnes of plastics (of different size, shape and composition) were disposed of in the EU28+ environment without proper control.